jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

 <!-- Talk with Kortney about adding final line to above but in red?..    ".... and for all of us!"-->
 My dad did not receive the mental healthcare he needed.
+Neither did Victor Kittleson.
+In large part, my work now is driven so that others don't suffer similarly.

 My hope is that digital therapeutics can help to break down barriers so that we can begin to provide mental healthcare that is accessible, acceptable, and available **for all of us**.

 Thank you.